Rules vs. Boundaries

 Same thing.
 There are a variety of flavors of how this can go down, but these are some basics.
 She also has a choice in the matter and how Georgia responds can also impact her decision.

-At the end of the day, if the person who broke the rule is genuinely remorseful and is interested in exploring change, option number 2 can be great for the relationship.
+At the end of the day, if the person who broke the agreement is genuinely remorseful and is interested in exploring change, option number 2 can be great for the relationship.
 It’s simply not always the case though, and sometimes we have to be willing to accept that the partner we are with no longer aligns with the values we have.
 That doesn’t necessarily make them a bad person - it means that you two have changed, and that just is what it is.

 Photo by Joshua Miranda

-Rules and boundaries in consensual non-monogamy
+Boundaries, agreements, and rules in consensual non-monogamy

-These rules and boundaries can get a little more complicated in CNM relationships; however, the principles are all the same.
-By being non-monogamous, you are seeking some kind of intimacy outside of your relationship (which makes sense - we cannot be ALL of everything to someone else).
-By doing so, you and your partner need to explore what are your rules and why so that you can determine what boundaries you need to implement to protect those rules.
+These agreements and boundaries can get a little more complicated in CNM relationships; however, the principles are all the same.
+By being consensually non-monogamous, you are seeking some kind of intimacy outside of your relationship (which makes sense - we cannot be ALL of everything to someone else).
+By doing so, you and your partner(s) need to explore what are your agreements and why so that you can determine what boundaries you need to implement to protect those agreements.

 Conclusion

 At the end of the day, the more you try to impose rules on your partner, the more likely you are to be met with resistance, rebellion, deception, resentment, etc. Rather than trying to enforce rules, be collaborators together.
-Explore what rules you both want to have as a couple (even if they are compromises/agreements) and then identify on an individual level what boundaries you each need to implement to protect those.
+Explore what agreements you both want to have as a couple (even if they are compromises) and then identify on an individual level what boundaries you each need to implement to protect those.

-If your relationship is built on mutual respect, open communication, trust, and honesty, this should go well for you both (the creation of the rules may be a little bumpy, but that’s part of life).
+If your relationship is built on mutual respect, open communication, trust, and honesty, this should go well for you both (the creation of the agreements may be a little bumpy, but that’s part of life).
 You don’t want to be in a position of being parent to your partner or constantly having to sleuth on them, so by giving each other the autonomy to own your boundaries, you’re helping to foster a healthy relationship in which you both feel your needs are being met.

 And as always, if you’re struggling to put these together or explore this on your own, get together with a sex/couples therapist or coach who can help you to process through these and get you to a place of alignment.